heimdali/heimdali/doc/from_inrimage.rst

 Creating image
 ------------------------------------------------------

 .. doxygenfunction:: Heimdali::CreateImage

+`itkhelper.hxx` defines the :cpp:func:`CreateImage <Heimdali::CreateImage>`
-The :cpp:func:`CreateImage <Heimdali::CreateImage>` function create an image in the temporary program memory, but does not do any persistant operation on the disk.
+function to create an image in the temporary program memory.
+It does not do any persistant operation on the disk.

 ------------------------------------------------------
 Read and writting image